act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Passed Example 9

-This text is in a shadow DOM tree and has sufficient contrast.
+Even though the text is in a shadow DOM tree, the [text node](https://dom.spec.whatwg.org/#text) is a child of an HTML in the flat tree and has sufficient contrast

 ```html
 <p style="color: #333; background: #fff;" id="p"></p>